Volleyball at the Summer Olympics: Men's winners

 In 2004, Brazil beat Italy in the final, adding a second gold medal to their record and confirming their role as the men's volleyball superpowers of the 2000s.
 In 2008, United States beat Brazil in the final, winning their third gold medal.
 Russia won the bronze for the second time by defeating Italy.
 In the 2012 final, Russia came back from a 0–2 set deficit, not letting the Brazilians take advantage of any of their 2 match points in the third set.
 Dmitriy Muserskiy scored 31 points, which is an Olympic Games record in a final.
 Italy defeated Bulgaria and took Bronze.

 After coming up short in the previous two editions of the Olympics as runners-up, the Brazilians captured their third gold medal in the history of the competition playing home in 2016 after their straight-set victory against Italy in the final.
 The United States pulled off a comeback from a 0–2 deficit to claim the bronze medal with a victory over Russia.

 The 2020 tournament, held in 2021 due to the global COVID-19 pandemic causing a delay, had the French team of Earvin N'Gapeth win its first gold by defeating the Russian Olympic Committee, who returned to the podium after missing out in 2016.
 In a repeat of the 1988 bronze medal match, Brazil were upset by neighbor Argentina.

+In the 2024 tournament, the host nation France defended their Olympic title by securing the gold medal after defeating Poland in a dominant 3–0 victory.
+Poland won the silver medal, marking their first Olympic volleyball final appearance in 48 years.
+The podium was completed by the United States, who claimed the bronze medal with a straight-sets sweep against Italy.

 Gold medals appear to be more evenly distributed in men's volleyball than in women's: the former Soviet Union (three titles), United States (three), Brazil (three), and France (two) are the only teams to have won the tournament more than once.
 The remaining six editions were won each by a different country.
 Despite having been a major force in men's volleyball since the 1990s and never missing a tournament since 1976, Italy are the only volleyball powerhouse that lack a gold medal at the Olympic Games.